-Old Provincial Building is designated as a local historic place for its architecture, its role in the hospitality industry of Saint John during the last decade of the 19th century and its role in the juridical system in the Province of New Brunswick.
+The Old Provincial Building is recognized as a local historic site for its architecture, its role in Saint John‘s hospitality industry during the late 19th century, and its contribution to the judicial system in the Province of New Brunswick.

-Built in circa 1893, the Old Provincial Building is a good example of a three and half storey brick Italianate-Style commercial building with Roman elements on the façade.
-Its importance relating to the hospitality industry in the early 1800’s relates to its hosting of everyone from important dignitaries to commercial travellers and tourists.
-It was named Hotel Aberdeen in 1894, for the visit of Lady and Lord Aberdeen.
-In the late 1800’s, this hotel became a hub for tourists and commercial travellers arriving by rail and by sea to Saint John and the Maritimes.
+Constructed around 1893, the Old Provincial Building is an excellent example of a three-and-a-half-storey Italianate-style commercial building made of brick, with Roman elements on its facade.
+Its significance in the early 1800s hospitality industry stems from accommodating a wide range of guests, including important dignitaries, commercial travelers, and tourists.
+In 1894, it was named Hotel Aberdeen in honor of the visit by Lady and Lord Aberdeen.
+By the late 1800s, the hotel had become a central hub for tourists and commercial travelers arriving in Saint John and the Maritimes via rail and sea.

-In 1902, the Old Provincial Building became home for the Supreme Court Chambers, Judge in Equity Chambers, County Court Chambers, Probate Court Chambers and the Law Library.
+In 1902, the Old Provincial Building became the location for the Supreme Court Chambers, Judge in Equity Chambers, County Court Chambers, Probate Court Chambers, and the Law Library.

-Founded in 1892, the first New Brunswick School of Law moved to the Law Library the same year.
-It is known now as the Faculty of Law at the University of New Brunswick.
-The Law Library remained in this building until 1953 and the Courtrooms remained until circa 1960.
+Established in 1892, the first New Brunswick School of Law relocated to the Law Library the same year.
+Today, it is known as the Faculty of Law at the University of New Brunswick.
+The Law Library remained in the building until 1953, and the courtrooms were housed there until around 1960.

 This post has already been read 2027 times!